YanShynkevich/public/help/domains/chem/cheminformatics.md

 In info panels, you can find: (Grok's info panels include:)

-* Identifiers - fetches all known identifiers for the specified structure across multiple databases  <!-- узнать список -->
+* Identifiers - fetches all known identifiers for the specified structure across [UniChem databases](https://www.ebi.ac.uk/unichem/)
 * Structure 2D – visualizes a molecule in 2D
 * Structure 3D – visualizes a molecule in 3D through generating .mol file
 * Molfile – provides a .mol file